domonkoss/ceudsd/seminar/3-sql/README.md

   PRIMARY KEY(city_name)
 );
 ```
+Check if the table was created

 `DESCRIBE cities`

+Load cities.csv preloaded on the HDD into cities table.
+The csv fields are delimited with ',' the entries with '\n' and the first line is header

 `LOAD DATA INFILE '/var/lib/mysql-files/cities.csv' INTO TABLE cities FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' IGNORE 1 LINES`

+Check if the data was loaded

 `SELECT * FROM cities`